camp1080/camp1080/README.md

-<h3 align="center">A passionate frontend developer from Brazil, currently living in Canada!</h3>
+<h3 align="left">A passionate frontend developer from Brazil, currently living in Canada.</h3>